Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Computational Complexity

 \section{Computational Complexity}

+Table \ref{table:comp-time} summarizes SISL’s computational complexity, showing that the meta-train time increases by about 16\% relative to SiMPL, which we view as a modest overhead given the performance gains.
+For a fair comparison, we keep the amount of training and interaction identical to SiMPL as described in Section \ref{subsec:expsetup}, so the number of samples and policy updates does not exceed that of SiMPL.

+Table \ref{table:comp-time-variant} summarizes the complexity of SISL ablations.
+“SISL w/o $P_{\mathcal{B}_\text{off}}$” and “SISL w/o $\mathcal{B}_\text{off}$” do not perform reward model training and only add skill refinement compared to SiMPL, increasing computation time by about 10\%.
+In contrast, “SISL w/o $\pi_\text{imp}$”, “SISL w/o $\mathcal{B}_\text{on}$”, and full SISL additionally perform reward model training, incurring an additional increase of about 3\% in computation time.
+In particular, “SISL w/o $\pi_\text{imp}$” differs from full SISL by only 2.3\% in training time, indicating that introducing $\pi_\text{imp}$ does not lead to a substantial increase in computation cost.

-Despite SISL's significant performance improvements on noisy demonstrations through self-improving skill refinement, it is important to consider the computational trade-offs.
-Simultaneously training both low-level and high-level policies in SISL can increase computation time.
-During meta-train, SISL requires approximately 16\% more time per iteration (SiMPL: 15.1s vs SISL: 17.6s in Kitchen).
-However, as shown in Fig. \ref{fig:performance}, SiMPL does not improve under high-noise settings even with extended training, whereas SISL continues to improve, justifying this computational overhead.
+Thus, the 16\% overhead mainly arises from skill refinement and reward model training rather than additional policy learning.
+This overhead is modest in light of the performance gains: as shown in Fig. \ref{fig:performance}, SiMPL does not improve under high-noise settings even with extended training, whereas SISL continues to improve, justifying this computational overhead.
 Importantly, considering that the main goal of meta-RL is adaptation to unseen tasks, SISL does not require additional computational cost during the fine-tuning phase and maintains similar computation time as SiMPL in the meta-test phase while still achieving superior performance compared to baseline algorithms.